tomwhartung/always_reading_books/quotes/art/aesthetics-a_very_short_introduction-bence_nanay.md

 the history of aesthetics.
-If you implicitly assume that everybody else should have the same reaction as you do, then you seriously under appreciate the diversity of humankind and the diversity of the cultural backgrounds people come from.  **And any time we are even tempted to think (or assume or feel) that whatever we do has universal appeal or universal communicability, that would be a good time to stop and exercise what I call 'aesthetic humility' - thinking about just how contingent our own position and cultural background is compared to the vast diversity of cultures on this planet.**
+If you implicitly assume that everybody else should have the same reaction as you do, then you seriously under appreciate the diversity of humankind and the diversity of the cultural backgrounds people come from.  **And any time we are even tempted to think (or assume or feel) that whatever we do has universal appeal or universal communicability, that would be a good time to stop and exercise what I call "aesthetic humility" - thinking about just how contingent our own position and cultural background is compared to the vast diversity of cultures on this planet.**

 p.
 63.  [**Emphasis added.**]